The Care Together Vision

 Care Together update

-We are excited to share the news that all the seed-funding proposals have been approved.
+We are excited to share that all seed-funding proposals have been approved.
 Proposals were co-produced with partners in the different localities of Cambridgeshire.
 This was following identification of localised gaps and demand.
 Agreements are now in place for work with local partners to commence.
 These projects will enable local groups and organisations to support increasing numbers of older adults.
 They will be supported to do the things they want to do in the place they call home, with the people they want to do them with.
 This is part of our vision for the Care Together programme.

 Working with Cambridge City Council, an activity coordinator is being recruited.
 They will organise and promote activities for the physical and mental wellbeing of older adults.
 This includes those living in sheltered housing as well as others living in the local community.
 This will bring people together to combat social isolation and promote health and happiness.